CDCgov/ngsqi-spores/README.md

 This workflow is being built with [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) and utilizes docker and singularity containers to modularize the workflow for optimal maintenance and reproducibility.

 # Pipeline Summary
-1. Input long read sequencing data (.fastq) and reference genomes (.fna)
+1. Input long-read sequencing data (.fastq) and reference genomes (.fna)
 2. Perform quality control on sequencing reads using NanoPack tools (`NanoComp`,`NanoPlot`,`NanoQC`)
-3. Preprocess empirical long read data by filtering reads based on quality and length (`chopper`)
+3. Preprocess empirical long-read data by filtering reads based on quality and length (`chopper`)
 4. Prepare reference genomes for BWA alignment and variant calling (`NUCmer`,`bedtools`,`BWA`,`SAMtools`)
 5. Modify reference genomes to contain variants of interest and simulate long sequencing reads (`SeqIO`,`NanoSim`)
 6. Generate versions report